 The Company operates in two ways: (i) the development, manufacturing and sales of products relating to the medical diagnostics industry, namely antigens as test ingredients, quality assessment products to help ensure the accuracy of test workflows and viral transport medium to enable collection of patient test samples and, (ii) the development and commercialization of novel and proprietary products or technologies such as Kinlytic.
-The following is an analysis of the Company's revenues and profits from continuing operations for the year ended September 30, segmented between categories (i) and (ii) (including Kinlytic):
+The following is an analysis of the Company's revenues and profits from continuing operations for the years ended September 30, segmented between categories (i) and (ii) (including Kinlytic):

-Segme Segment revenue Income (loss) 2022 2021 2022 2021 Antigens, QAPs and DxTM \$ 19,071,819 \$ 18,591,055 \$ 1,833,783 \$ 3,266,936 Other (Includes Kinlytic®) 4,422 1,905 (45,094) (33,546) Total for continuing operations \$ 19,076,241 \$ 18,592,960 \$ 1,788,689 \$ 3,233,390
+Segme Segment revenue Income (loss) 2023 2023 2022 2022 Antigens, QAPs and DxTM \$ 15,164,258 \$ 19,071,819 \$ (4,067,015) \$ 1,833,783 Other (Includes Kinlytic®) 1,350,518 4,422 4,027,532 (45,094) Total for continuing operations \$ 16,514,776 \$ 19,076,241 \$ (39,483) \$ 1,788,689

 Segment revenue reported above represents revenue generated from external customers.
-There were no inter-segment sales in the current period (2021 - \$nil).
+There were no inter-segment sales in the current year (2022 - \$nil).

-Segment income represents the profit before tax earned by each segment without allocation of central administration costs, directors' fees, and finance costs.
+Segment income (loss) represents the profit (loss) before tax earned by each segment without allocation of central administration costs, directors' fees, and finance costs.
 These general costs are reflected in category (i) and (ii) segments.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.